I, Robot (video game): Development

 The game features amplified stereo and pixel graphics on a 19-inch color CRT monitor.
 It uses a Motorola 6809 central processing unit and four Atari POKEY audio chips.
 I, Robot was originally called "Ice Castles".

 Dave Sherman developed the custom bit-slice ('pepperoni') 3D co-processor that allowed for a throughput of approximately 2,000 polygons per second.
 It includes four AMD 2901 4-bit slice programmable ALU chips.

 I, Robots cabinet was identical to the Firefox laserdisc game upright cabinet.
-The cabinet was furnished with an Atari patented Hall-effect joystick, two fire buttons and two buttons to control the players viewing angle.
+The cabinet was furnished with an Atari patented Hall-effect joystick, two fire buttons and two buttons to control the player's viewing angle.

 The gameplay borrowed features from earlier arcade games such as Galaga (1981) and Pac-Man (1980).
 The game's release was delayed due to technical issues and difficulties, so it was returned to the lab for further testing and research, and was not fully released until June 1984.